 At planning, ISA 570.10 and 570.11 require you to consider whether events or conditions exist.
 During fieldwork, you gather evidence that corroborates or contradicts the initial assessment.
 At completion, ISA 570.16 requires you to evaluate management’s assessment of going concern and to conclude whether a material uncertainty exists.

-ISA 570.A3 organises indicators into four categories: financial, operating, regulatory, and other.
+ISA 570 .A3 organises indicators into four categories: financial, operating, regulatory, and other.
 The financial indicators are the ones most auditors evaluate.
-The operating and other indicators (loss of key customers, labour shortages, regulatory non-compliance) are the ones most files miss.
-This guide covers all of them, with quantitative thresholds where they exist and evaluation guidance where they don’t.
+The operating and other indicators (loss of key customers, labour shortages, regulatory non-compliance, pending litigation) are the ones most files miss.
+In the files we've reviewed, this is where the gap almost always sits.

 Financial indicators: how to evaluate them with numbers